 - Can be easily tailored to fit different schedules, goals, and your level of training experience

-In this article, I’ll show you how to get started with the push pull legs routine by going through exactly how to optimally set up one of your push workouts for the week by using scientific literature and our anatomical understanding of the various pushing muscles.
+In this article, I’ll show you how to get started with the push pull legs routine by going through exactly how to optimally set up one of your push workouts and one of your pull workouts for the week by using scientific literature and our anatomical understanding of the various pushing muscles.

-Note: Once the pull workouts and leg workouts are complete, I’ll be adding those into this article to complete the full push pull legs routine.
+Note: Once the leg workouts are complete, I’ll be adding that into this article to complete the full push pull legs routine.

 Push Pull Legs Routine: The Push Workout